Chuba Hubbard Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- The Falcons give up 112.2 yards per game on the ground, the NFL's 16th-ranked rush defense.
+- The Falcons allow 112.2 yards per game on the ground, the NFL's 16th-ranked rush defense.

-- This season the Falcons have allowed five rushing TDs.
-They are ranked seventh in the NFL in that category.
+- Hubbard and the Panthers will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (five).

 Recent Performances

-- In last week's matchup with the Giants, Hubbard rushed for 28 yards on 12 carries.
+- In last week's outing against the Giants, Hubbard carried the ball 12 times for 28 yards.

+- He tacked on four receptions for 28 yards in the passing game.

-- In his last three games, Hubbard has 190 rushing yards on 52 carries (63.3 yards per game), with one touchdown.
+- Hubbard has 190 rushing yards on 52 attempts (63.3 yards per carry) and one touchdown over his last three outings.

 Hubbard's Carolina Teammates